bitbar/test-samples/appium/server-side/python/README.md

 * `create-zip.sh` is a script that packages the test files into a zip file.
 The output of this file needs to be uploaded to your server side test run.
+You need to provide parameter `ios` or `android` depending which environment you want to use.

 * `start-test-run-on-cloud.sh` - a script to launch server side test runs from the command line.
-You'll need to set some environment parameters to get this working.
-These are the cloud URL, you api key for identification etc. To get more help on how the script works type `./start-test-run-on-cloud.sh --help`
+You'll need to set some environment parameters to get this working or provide these as command line parameters.
+These parameters are the cloud URL, your api key for identification and the device group for selecting the devices to run tests on.
+To get more help on how the script works type `./start-test-run-on-cloud.sh --help`.